juancruzgassoloncan/Udacity-Robo-nanodegree/ros-ws/4-catkin_ws/src/RoboND-Perception-Project/writeup.md

     * After testing different configurations of the SVM it was opted for the linear kernel and C=1.2.

 ![**Confusion Matrix**](./img/cmx.png)

+>There also were created:
+>
+> `training_set.sav`
+>    * 50 samples per object
+>    * 32 bins in a range of 0 to 256 to calculate the color histograms.
+>    * 10 bins in a range of -1 to 1 to calculate the normal histograms.
+>
+> `training_set_3.sav`
+>    * 500 samples per object
+>    * 64 bins in a range of 0 to 256 to calculate the color histograms.
+>    * 10 bins in a range of -1 to 1 to calculate the normal histograms.
+>But not good enough results.

   3. Classify the clouds of segmented objects and publish label markers.